Yellow Sweet Clover

 The genus, Melilotus (L.) Mill., was named and described as such by Philip Miller in The Gardeners Dictionary in 1754.
 It was first listed as Trifolium sect.
 Melilotus by Carl von Linnaeus in the second edition of the first volume of Species Plantarum in 1753.

-POWO gets some of their maps for the United States and Canada from Flora of North America for families recognized on that site.
+POWO gets their maps for the United States and Canada from Flora of North America for families recognized on that site.
 When I wrote this page FNA had not yet included genera from the plant family Fabaceae.
 FNA will be coming out with the Fabaceae family very soon then POWO will update their maps accordingly.
 We are all a work in progress.

 The above map is from the USDA Plants Database.
 As shown in blue, the species has been introduced throughout the United States and most of Canada.